The Delivery System That Collapsed at 15 Clients (And the Scale-Test Protocol I Now Run Before Every Growth Phase)

 Total: $55K

-Full impact, including the lifetime value of churned clients and delayed growth, was closer to $180K, but $55K is what I can directly document as immediate cost.
+Full impact, including the lifetime value of churned clients and delayed growth, was closer to $180K, but $55K is the portion I can directly document as immediate cost.

-Four months.
-One broken system. $55K in damage.
-All from not testing at the target scale.
+Four months, one broken system, and $55K in damage—all from not testing at the target scale.

 [System At 8 Clients]